 Help for Taxpayers

-Please refer to this page to learn more about the helpful resources available to local taxpayers, many of which are free.
-If you have any questions, please don’t hesitate to contact my office at (916) 635 0505 and we’ll try and help you in any way we can.
+Please refer to this page to see how we can serve you and learn about helpful resources available to area taxpayers, many of which are free.
+If you have any questions, please don’t hesitate to contact my office at (916) 635-0505.

 - Tax Help for Seniors

 How We Can Help You: Recover Stalled Refunds And More

 My office is here to help you cut through bureaucratic red tape.
 That includes helping you with IRS tax issues like delayed refunds.